ObsidianLabs/algorand-tutorial/tutorial-1.md

 ### Start Algorand Node and connect to the test network

-Algorand Studio automatically downloads snapshot when you creates a new algorand node.
+Algorand Studio automatically downloads snapshot when you creates a new Algorand Node instance.

 <p align="center">
   <img src="./screenshots/create_node.png" width="720px">
 </p>

-When snapshot is fully downloaded, an algorand node will show up on the list.
-Click start to start the algorand node.
+When snapshot is fully downloaded, an Algorand Node will show up on the list.
+Click *Start* to start the Algorand Node.

 Algorand Studio only supports test network at this moment.

 ### Create Algorand address

-After you successfully start up Algorand node, you need to create a keypair to support contract deployment and contract call.
+After you successfully start up Algorand Node, you need to create a keypair to support contract deployment and contract call.

 Unlike ordinary keypairs, the private keys in Algorand keypairs are stored in the form of mnemonic.

-Click the key icon on the bottom left corner on Algorand Studio to open Keypair Manager, then click Create button.
-A popup window will guide you through the process by putting in the name of the keypair then click Save button.
+Click the key icon on the bottom left corner on Algorand Studio to open Keypair Manager, then click *Create* button.
+A popup window will guide you through the process by putting in the name of the keypair then click *Save* button.
 Once it completes, you shall see the keypair addresses we you just created in the Manager, A keypair are composed of public key and private key, while the public key is also commonly named the address in smart contracts.

 You may also export private keys by clicking the eye icon at the end of each address, when a popup window showing address and private key will guide you through the export process.
 We will showcase this process later in this tutorial.